Volunteering Statistics

 New Zealand volunteering data insights

-Using information from Statistics New Zealand’s latest quarterly Labour Market Statistics, the following highlights can be drawn from the statistical tables:
+Using information from Statistics New Zealand’s Quarterly Labour Market Statistics (June 2019) the following highlights can be drawn from the statistical tables:

 -